 City of Grandview

-The primary clarifier sludge pumping facility was originally constructed in 1967 when the City’s pretreatment plant was constructed.
-The below-grade pump station was replaced as part of this project with a new above-ground facility with space for the addition of a future primary clarifier pump.
-The conditions, and a better working space for maintenance of equipment.
-These improvements also included the addition of a grinder ahead of the new rotary-lobe positive displacement pumps for improved pump protection.
+The primary clarifier sludge pumping facility was originally constructed in 1967 at the same time as the City’s pretreatment plant.
+The below-grade pump station was replaced as part of this project, with a new above-ground facility that included space for the addition of a future primary clarifier pump.
+These improvements provided a better working space and conditions for maintenance of equipment.
+The improvements also included the addition of a grinder ahead of the new rotary-lobe positive displacement pumps for improved pump protection.

 Sources of Project Funding

 Click on the photos below for a larger view.

 ©2017 HLA Engineering and Land Surveying, Inc. • All Rights Reserved.